Liam Kelly

 • email hidden; JavaScript is required

-Liam joined Chambers in 2020 and specialises exclusively in Family Law.
-He is recognised in Chambers and Partners 2024 as “Up and Coming” with an impressive and growing practice in family law.
+Liam specialises exclusively in Family Law.
+He is recognised in Chambers and Partners 2025 as “Up and Coming” with an impressive and growing practice in family law and as a “Rising Star” in both Financial Remedy and Children work in the Legal 500 for 2025.

 Financial Remedies